openego/eTraGo/doc/theoretical_background.rst

 To customize computation settings, ‘solver_options’ and ‘generator_noise’ should be adapted.
 The latter adds a reproducible small random noise to the marginal costs of each generator in order to prevent an optima plateau.
 The specific solver options depend on the applied solver (e.g. Gurobi, CPLEX or GLPK).

+**Insights on Solver Settings with Gurobi**

+* `threads <http://www.gurobi.com/documentation/8.0/refman/threads.html>`_: number of threads to apply to parallel algorithms (concurrent or barrier)
+  * default: 0 (uses all cores in the machine)
+  * reduce if parallel calculations or tight memory
+* `method <http://www.gurobi.com/documentation/8.0/refman/method.html#parameter:Method>`_: algorithm used to solve optimization of lopf
+  * default (-1, concurrent): chooses between simplex or barrier method due to matrix range
+  * 1 (simplex): slower but less sensitive for numerical issues
+  * 2 (barrier): fastest method but sensitive for numerical issues
+* `crossover <http://www.gurobi.com/documentation/8.0/refman/crossover.html>`_ (barrier only): determines the crossover strategy used to transform the interior solution produced by barrier into a basic solution
+  * default: -1 (chooses strategy automatically)
+  * preferred: 0 (disables crossover, solves fastest but may need 'NumericFocus' and 'BarHomogenus' to avoid numerical issues)
+* `BarConvTol <http://www.gurobi.com/documentation/8.0/refman/barconvtol.html>`_ (barrier only): the barrier solver terminates when the relative difference between the primal and dual objective values is less than the specified tolerance
+  * default: 1e-8
+  * preferred: 1e-5 (little less accurate, but solves faster)
+* `FeasibilityTol <http://www.gurobi.com/documentation/8.0/refman/feasibilitytol.html>`_: tolerance of all constraints
+  * default: 1e-6
+  * preferred: 1e-5 (less accurate, but reduces number of iterations)
+* logFile: destination and name of gurobi log file
+  * default: None
+  * preferred: 'gurobi_eTraGo.log'
+* `BarHomogeneous <http://www.gurobi.com/documentation/8.0/refman/barhomogeneous.html>`_: (barrier only): determines whether to use the homogeneous barrier algorithm
+  * default:  -1 (homogeneous barrier algorithm turned off, faster but sensitive for numerical issues)
+  * preferred: 1  (homogeneous barrier algorithm turned on, bit slower but less sensitive for numerical issues, often used when crossover turned off)
+* `NumericFocus <http://www.gurobi.com/documentation/8.0/refman/numericfocus.html>`_: controls the degree to which the code attempts to detect and manage numerical issues
+  * default: 0 (automatic choice with a slight preference for speed)
+  * 1 - 3 (shift the focus towards being slower but less sensitive for numerical issues)

 Disaggregation
 ==============